DanielRuvchee/DanielRuvchee/README.md

 ## About Me

 - 📚 Currently studying Computer Science at Faculty of Computer Science and Engineering in Skopje.
-- 💻 Fascinated by web development, artificial intelligence.
+- 💻 Fascinated by web development.

 ## Projects